middlebury/college-handbook/content/iv-policies-for-the-institute/b-policies-governing-student-conduct-and-student-organizations/a-general.md

 Children <span>are not permitted to attend or be present during MIIS classes unless they have the prior consent of the responsible faculty member.</span> <span> </span><span>Only in the event of an emergency and/or non-routine situation may an individual seek an exception to this policy.</span>

-<span>Children are also not permitted in quiet study spaces, such as the Library, the Samson Center Reading Room, and the McGowan Lobby.<span></span> Children are permitted in common areas, such as the Samson Center Dining Room, the Holland Center, and the garden, as long as they are supervised by a Middlebury Institute parent or guardian.<span> </span></span>
+<span>Children are also not permitted in quiet study spaces, such as the Library, the Samson Center Reading Room, and the McGowan Lobby.
+Children are permitted in common areas, such as the Samson Center Dining Room, the Holland Center, and the garden, as long as they are supervised by a Middlebury Institute parent or guardian.<span> </span></span>

 <span style="text-decoration:underline">2\.
 Other Guests</span>